setiQuest/ML4SETI/hackathon_info/README.md

 [Your PowerAI master should follow the instructions here to get started.](https://ibm.box.com/v/nimbixsetup)

+Try to use the lower-cost Nimbix Cloud machines available during your early stage prototyping.

 ### Overnight PowerAI Job

 On Saturday evening, before you leave, feel free to launch a long job on PowerAI that can run overnight.

-Otherwise, if you do not plan to use PowerAI overnight, please shut down your instance to save on costs.
+Otherwise, if you do not plan to use PowerAI overnight, please shut down your instance.

 ### Saving Your Work